musaibmirrr/todolist/README.md

 - Add tasks
 - remove list
-- Mark tasks as completed
+- Mark tasks as completed by clicking on the task itself.
 - Responsive design using Bootstrap

 ## Technologies Used